byterubpay/byterub-site/_posts/2018-01-06-logs-for-the-Community-meeting-held-on-2018-01-06.md

 **\<sgp>** I imagine they would bring some of their audience on, yes
 **\<ErCiccione>** sarang: you are a monero research lab master! deal with it! lol for the gif
 **\<sgp>** 7.
 Confirm next meeting date/time
 **\<sgp>** The next community meeting will be two weeks from today on 20 January.
-The next Coffee Chat will be next week on 13 January: https://github.com/monero-project/meta/issues/156
+The next Coffee Chat will be next week on 13 January: https://github.com/byterubpay/meta/issues/156
 **\<sgp>** 8.
 Conclusion
 **\<sgp>** That’s all!
-Thanks for attending this Monero Community meeting, and we hope to see you on /r/MoneroCommunity and #monero-community.
+Thanks for attending this ByteRub Community meeting, and we hope to see you on /r/ByteRubCommunity and #monero-community.
 Take care, and know that change starts with YOU.
 **\<sgp>** I hope eveyone was ok with a longer meeting this time.
 People were open to it in previous meetings
 **\<sarang>** sgp: please send me a reminder for the chat =p